Willard Scott: Early broadcast television career

-Children's programs a great preparation for television success
+Children's programming

 Scott felt his early work in children's programming was one reason for his success in engaging and entertaining television viewers.
 "I have always said that the best training to be a TV newsman or anybody on television is to do a children’s show because you are oblivious to the fact that there is a camera there. ...You are playing to the kids in the studio, and then you are playing directly to the kids at home.
 You look in the lens and you are never using a teleprompter ...and you get a tremendous, comfortable feeling in front of a camera doing a children’s show.
 There are no two ways about that: Doing a kid’s show is great training."

-Barn Party

 Scott's first children's television appearance was on WNBW TV's Barn Party in 1954.
 Scott said "My first chance to do kiddie shows professionally came before I was in the Navy, on a Saturday TV show called Barn Party.
 I was 'Farmer Willard' and I played opposite a very refined lady named Betsy Stelck, who had a fairyland aura about her..."
 The show was a hit.
 When children were asked to mail in requests for tickets to attend the weekly broadcast production, 6,223 requests were received.
 The studio only seated 50.

-Afternoon

-Scott was a "co-master of ceremonies" with Mac McGarry on this 1955 afternoon variety program broadcast on WRC-TV.
+Scott later co-emceed with Mac McGarry on the 1955 afternoon variety program, Afternoon, broadcast on WRC-TV.
 The show featured live music, vocalists, fashion and food segments by Inga Rundvold and Jim Henson's puppet group Sam and Friends, an early incarnation of the Muppets.
 At the time, Henson was a college freshman.
 Scott remembered Henson's work as "... an innovative bunch of puppets created by a guy named Jim Henson. ...
 I worked with a bald-headed Muppet with a big nose, named Sam, sort of the way Fran Allison worked on Kukla, Fran and Ollie.
 Then there was the frog named Kermit.
 I used to do a commercial for a local peanut butter called Schindler's.
 He'd open his mouth, I'd give him a big spoonful, and he'd go 'ahh'".

-Commander Retro

-Scott said this 1966 children’s show he created and hosted was "The worst show I did in my life, in my opinion, was the best show I ever did in my life, we had more fun".
+Scott would later create and host the 1966 children’s series, Commander Retro.
+He later described his experience as, "The worst show I did in my life, in my opinion, was the best show I ever did in my life, we had more fun".
 Scott used Lester, his basset hound, as "Doctor Strangedog", a human German physicist and spy who had stowed away on the rocket ship.
 The spy had eaten too many hotdog sausages, exploded and turned into a talking dog.
 Scott played the commander of their traveling spaceship.
 The rocket ship set had control panels made of plastic mini-ice cube trays with blinking Christmas lights behind them.
 Scott said "This was a terrible show, a real turkey ...but it was more fun to do than any of them".